sous-chefs/kafka/README.md

 run on the same machine) and is just useful for testing (i.e. in Vagrant or other testing environment).

+# Known bugs & limitations
+* ``init.d`` scripts run Kafka and ZooKeeper processes as root.
+* ``init.d`` scripts are hell and needs to be properly fixed.
+* No support for Ubuntu/Debian.
+* Not tested with other RHEL distributions (Fedora/Amazon/etc).
+* No support for per-topic overrides for kafka.log.flush\_interval\_ms.
+* Not sure if all configuration parameters for Kafka are supported at this time.

 # License and author:
 Copyright :: 2013 Mathias Söderberg